St Boniface's Catholic College

 The College Mission Statement centres upon the education of the whole young person, not just the intellect.
 It is based on the ideal of the community working together for the benefit of all the members, young and old alike, bringing out the potential of every person.

-- Ofsted rating: Inadequate See the report for the school
+- Ofsted rating: Requires improvement See the report for the school

 At St Boniface's Catholic College we value the diversity of all learners in terms of their academic and pastoral needs.
 We are aware that some learners may have additional difficulties with their learning or with their social skills when they first attend the College - or even may face challenges at different times of their journey through the College.